Bluebola/CVWO-project/README.md

 7. If an error occurs, run _npm install --legacy-peer-deps_.
 This error may occur due to NextJs Version 15 being newly released.
 8. Return to the home directory and navigate to the backend folder using _cd backend_

-10. Run _go mod tidy_ to install the nackend dependencies at one go, or if an error occurs run it one by one -> _go get "gorm.io/driver/sqlite" go get "gorm.io/gorm" go get "github.com/gofiber/fiber/v2" go install github.com/air-verse/air@latest air init_
+10. Run _go mod tidy_ to install the backend dependencies at one go, or if an error occurs run it one by one ->

+_go get "gorm.io/driver/sqlite"

+go get "gorm.io/gorm"

+go get "github.com/gofiber/fiber/v2"

+go install github.com/air-verse/air@latest

+air init_